s-acear/octanet_july2024/README.md

 # octanet_july2024
-the project for summer training and internship with octanet.
+this is a project assigned by octanet for summer training and internship.